 Note The procedure for changing the recovery point is similar to that for failover, except that you must select a recovery point earlier than the current point in time.

-- If the applications run properly after being restored to the current point in time,
+- If the applications run as expected after being restored to the current point in time,

 in the Operation column.

-- If the applications run properly after being restored to the current point in time, choose
+- If the applications run as expected after being restored to the current point in time, choose

 Step 5: Perform reverse replication

-After you replicate applications on a protected ECS instance in a region like Region A to another region like Region B, you can also perform reverse replication to replicate applications from Region B to Region A.
+After you replicate applications on a protected ECS instance in Region A to Region B, you can also perform reverse replication to replicate applications from Region B to Region A.

 - Choose Operation column. in the